DHA For Adults

 * Based on a clinical study using 900mg DHA/day for six months in healthy adults with a mild memory complaint.

 DHA in the Diet

-As awareness of the importance of DHA continues to grow, more attention is being paid to the fact that adults may need to supplement their diets with DHA.
-On average, the typical American diet contains less than 100mg/day, well below recommendations by expert bodies.
+As awareness of the importance of DHA continues to grow, more attention is being paid to the fact that adults may need to supplement their daily diet with DHA.
+On average, the typical American diet contains less than 100mg/day, well below the minimum amount recommended by expert bodies around the world.
 A growing awareness of the dietary sources of DHA and the inclusion of DHA in certain fortified foods and supplements is making it easier for people to include this important nutrient in their diets every day.

 List of approved health claims in the EU according to Regulation 1924/2006.
 More information is available at http://ec.europa.eu/nuhclaims/.

 - DHA and EPA contribute to the maintenance of normal blood pressure

 - DHA and EPA contribute to the maintenance of normal blood triglyceride levels

 - DHA contributes to maintenance of normal brain function